What Is Solar Energy & How Does it Work? [2022 Guide]

 Solar power boasts numerous advantages, but that doesn’t mean it’s perfect.
 Some of the most significant downsides include:

-- The initial cost of solar panels is fairly extensive, averaging out to around $13,000, and in some cases topping $20,000.
+- The initial cost of going solar is fairly extensive, averaging out to around $13,000, and in some cases topping $20,000.
 Tax incentives and monthly utility savings can offset this cost, but even still, going solar always requires a big investment on the front end.

 - Some homes just aren’t suited for solar.
 If you don’t get enough exposure to the sun, then a home solar system may not work out.